juliette96/porfolio/README.md

 # Website portfolio developer

-I have realised this portfolio developer for a university project.
+I have realised this portfolio developer for a university project in November 2018.

 ## Getting Started